Society for the Protection of Unborn Children

-Society for the Protection of Unborn Children is an anti-abortion organisation in the United Kingdom which also opposes assisted suicide and abortifacient birth control.
+Society for the Protection of Unborn Children is an anti-abortion organisation in the United Kingdom which also opposes assisted suicide, emergency contraception and birth control.

-History and support
+History

 SPUC was formed in 1966 amid parliamentary debates over the Abortion Act, which came into law one year later.
 Although it is not officially faith-based, SPUC and the more conservative anti-abortion charity Life mainly draw upon Catholic and evangelical Protestant support.

-Between 2020 and 2022 the group received over £72,000 from US donors who used an agency to disguise their identity.

-Resignation of Bowman

 SPUC founder Phyllis Bowman resigned from her post in July 1999, with nearly half of the 12-person national executive resigning in sympathy.
 This was believed to be because of a rift with SPUC national director John Smeaton over the organisation's strategies.

-The Pro-Life All-Party Parliamentary Group, headed by the then-Shadow Home Secretary, Ann Widdecombe, met with SPUC to discuss concerns that following Bowman's resignation, the organisation may divert resources from the political arena and seek greater realignment with the Catholic Church, alienating Protestant, Muslim and atheist supporters of SPUC.
+The Pro-Life All-Party Parliamentary Group, headed by the then-Shadow Home Secretary, Ann Widdecombe, met with SPUC to discuss concerns that following Bowman's resignation, the organisation may divert resources from the political arena and seek greater realignment with the Catholic Church, alienating some Protestant, Muslim and atheist supporters of SPUC.